gardenappl/svitlyna/README.md

 ## Features
 * [QOI](qoi.txt) file format support
 * [Farbfeld](https://tools.suckless.org/farbfeld/) image format support
+* 4 colors!
+  * 7 colors, if [uxn38](http://zzo38computer.org/fossil/uxn.ui) is used with the foreground color extension
 * Current size limit is **4096 pixels maximum width**
 * **Color quantization** using the median-cut algorithm
   * Choice of preset color palettes in addition to the algorithm above